BuckWoody/working/ModernizeSQL2019-Unstaged/ModernizeSQL2019/01-SQLServer2019.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="1-6">1.6 Big Data Technologies: Command and Control</a></h2>

-There are three primary tools and utilities you will use to control the SQL Server Big Data Cluster:
+There are three primary tools and utilities you will use to control the SQL Server big data cluster:

  - kubectl
  - mssqlctl